Title: Folk Medicine: A New England Almanac of Natural Health Care From a Noted Vermont Country Doctor

 So he set about to learn "folk medicine" from the old people and the farmers of rural Vermont.
 He wanted to not only know their home remedies but determined to learn if they really work and more important, why.
 Many of these remedies centre around 2 ingredients: apple cider vinegar and honey.

 Apple cider vinegar is one of the main ingredients in Vermont folk medicine.
-According to Dr. Jarvis it is important in keeping the blood and urine slightly to the acidic side which helps thin the blood for better circulation and for keeping minerals in solution.
-This seems contradictory to current ph diet theories which profess to work to keep the body more alkaline.
+According to Dr. Jarvis it is important in keeping the blood and urine slightly to the acidic side.
+This helps thin the blood for better circulation and for keeping minerals in solution.

 Honey is the other mainstay of Vermont folk medicine.
 It is important for its mineral content and the fact that it is the perfect medium for dissolution of vitamins.
 Where many vegetables lose much of their vitamin content with storage, honey does not.
 Honey is also important because it contains simple sugars that are easier for the stomach to digest.
 This he says “is not so important in a healthy human body that is capable of digesting sugar.
 It is very important when an individual has a weak digestion.” (page 110 of the e-book) This is supported by Elaine Gottschall’s work on digestive issues, including celiac disease, and starches.

-I highly recommend this book to anyone who is interested in old fashioned healing and keeping the body healthy without drugs.
+I highly recommend Folk Medicine by D.C.
+Jarvis to anyone who is interested in old fashioned healing and keeping the body healthy without drugs.